-The KTH Internal Archive is intended for data that can be shared with restricted access but within KTH.
-If you have data where access to files needs to be restricted only to a limited group you need to request a project or group community instead.
-You as depositor can select access level when you deposit data - recommended for internal archive is to set the access level to restricted.
-The curators at the library-RDM team will curate KTH-affiliated research data in the internal archive and check that:
+The KTH Restricted Access Archive is intended for data that can be shared with restricted access.
+If you want to share data where access to files needs to be restricted within a limited group you also have the option to request a project or group community instead.
+When you as depositor select access level deposit, the recommended level for the KTH Restricted access archive is to set the access level to restricted for files.
+You have the option to choose whether the visibility level for the deposited record is restricted as well.
+The curators at the Library-RDM team will curate KTH-affiliated research data in the internal archive and check that:

 What counts as confidential data?
 The data can be subjected to restricted access due to legal or ethical concerns for example for information that uniquely identifies persons, is subjected to export control or is classified as confidential due to other identified risks of causing harm to individuals or organisations.